embeddedgo/embeddedgo.github.io/getting_started.md

 3. libusb-1.0

-   It's needed if you want to use the tool provided by Embedded Go (egtool) to programm your board.
+   It's needed if you want to use our tool (egtool) to programm your board.
 As we use the Pico 2 board in this description you can program it with the [picotool](https://github.com/raspberrypi/picotool) instead.

    Follow the instruction provided by [gousb](https://github.com/google/gousb?tab=readme-ov-file).
 Windows users should read [this gousb note](https://github.com/google/gousb?tab=readme-ov-file#notes-for-installation-on-windows).